MicrosoftDocs/learn/learn-pr/azure/azure-sql-high-availability/includes/5-exercise-general-purpose-high-availability.md

 ### Run the OStress workload

 The first step is to create a long-running workload.
-This workload will allow you to see how a failover affects the ability to read and write data, and how long a failover takes in the General purpose service tier for Azure SQL Database.
+This workload allows you to see how a failover affects the ability to read and write data, and how long a failover takes in the General purpose service tier for Azure SQL Database.
 You'll use OStress.

 1. Open a new Command Prompt window on your local computer.
 Use `cd` to go to the directory in the repository you cloned or downloaded earlier that contains the availability module.
 For example, you might use this command: